Frequently Asked Questions

 - How does the key system work?

 In your confirmation email, there will be a 4-digit code for the lockbox where the key is stored.
 The lockbox is affixed to the doorframe of the front entrance of the lockhouse.
 You may use the lockbox as much as you like during your stay, but it is very import to RETURN THE KEY TO THE LOCKBOX PRIOR TO DEPARTURE.
 To return the key to the lockbox, simply reenter the 4-digit code and press down on the open button to reattach to lockbox.
-Failure to do so will result in a $50 charge to your account.
+Failure to do so will result in a $50 charge to your credit card.
 Any damage to the lockbox must be reported immediately and may be subject to an additional fee.

 - What is the maximum occupancy?